dh7791/hello-world/README.md

 # hello-world
 Tutorial repository.

-I'm a student of data analysis and new to Github.
+I'm a student of data analysis and new to GitHub.